katebrenner/GoogleMapsAPI/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+WHERE 2 PEE NYC stores information about public restrooms throughout NYC.
+Its CRUD functionality allows users to store their own bathrooms that they may come across.
+It uses 2 tables- a locations table that stores name, address, lat & long (needed to render the icons to the map), and venue_id that reference the venues table. that joins witha venues table

 ## Priority Matrix

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.